NYUCCL/psiTurk/doc/config/shell_parameters.rst

 `always_launch_in_sandbox` [ true | false]
 -----------------------------------------

-If set to `true` this option will cause the psiturk shell to always launch in sandbox mode.
+If set to `true` this option will cause the psiturk shell to always launch in sandbox mode, automatically changing the `using_sandbox <hit_configuration.html#using-sandbox-true-false>`__  option to true.
 This is to avoid errors where the user "forgets" that they are "live".
-This means you interact with the live AMT site you must manually switch the mode each time.
-Otherwise psiturk will use the setting of the `using_sandbox` described `here <hit_configuration.html#using-sandbox-true-false>`__.
+This means to interact with the live AMT site you must manually switch the mode after launching the shell.
+If set to `false`, the shell will launch in the mode indicated by the `using_sandbox` option.

 .. seealso::